 The purist definition of "DevOps" is actually a ideology - it is the concept of two or more units (teams) working together for a common success criteria.
 Originally DevOps was coined to specifically address the growing gap of concerns between Developers (the men and women who author code) and Operators (the men and women who keep that code running on production systems).
 For a more detailed history, please watch my Brief history of DevOps talk.
-Here is a meme to better illustrate the pre-DevOps state of affairs:

 DevOps proposes more communication and collaboration between these highly-related organizational units - Development and Operations.
 While this may seem like common sense today, it was met with both praise and harsh criticism.
 Since that time, many organizations have shared amazing successes implementing DevOps principles include Etsy, Facebook, and Flickr.

 It is important to note that none of these organizations hired a "DevOps Engineer".
 Their successes can be attributed to cross-team collaboration and willingness to change their current processes and procedures toward a common goal.

 The role of a so-called "DevOps Engineer" or "DevOp" would be to encourage cross-team collaboration and ensure organizational units regularly share ideas and goals.
 Sound familiar?
 It should - we call those people "managers".
 You cannot hire a DevOp to fix your organization because there is no such thing as a DevOp.